myosry/Health-Care/README.md

 # Project Overview
-This project helps you to find a doctor in your near area in Egypt.
+This project helps Users to find a doctor in Their near area in Egypt.

 # License